jlberryhill/jamieberryhill.com/_projects/oecd.md

 We are currently in our fourth annual cycle of work.
 For 2020, we are issuing five reports on specific trends and focus areas, with the first one on [Innovative Responses to the COVID-19 Crisis](https://trends.oecd-opsi.org/trend-reports/innovative-covid-19-solutions) published in July.
 In addition to reports, we develop digital stories to help users better understand these trends and cases.

-<a href="https://trends.oecd-opsi.org" class="button button--large">2020 series</a> <a href="https://trends2019.oecd-opsi.org" class="button button--large">2019 edition</a> <a href="http://www.oecd.org/gov/innovative-government/innovation2018.htm" class="button button--large">2018 edition</a> <a href="http://www.oecd.org/gov/innovative-government/embracing-innovation-in-government-global-trends.htm" class="button button--large">2017 edition</a>
+<a href="https://oe.cd/trends2023" class="button button--large">2023 edition</a> <a href="https://cross-border.oecd-opsi.org" class="button button--large">2021/22 series (focused on cross-border innovation)</a> <a href="https://trends.oecd-opsi.org" class="button button--large">2020 series</a> <a href="https://trends2019.oecd-opsi.org" class="button button--large">2019 edition</a> <a href="http://www.oecd.org/gov/innovative-government/innovation2018.htm" class="button button--large">2018 edition</a> <a href="http://www.oecd.org/gov/innovative-government/embracing-innovation-in-government-global-trends.htm" class="button button--large">2017 edition</a>

 ---